nsidn98/RL-Paper-Reviews/README.md

 # RL-Paper-Reviews
-One page summary/review of research papers read by me in Reinforcement Learning along with possible improvements which I could think of.
+One-two page summary/review of research papers read by me in Reinforcement Learning along with possible improvements which I could think of.